Lowe54/milestone3_project/README.md

 ### Style Changing
 ***

-The styles of this site are in SASS (.scss) format, in order to change the styles you will need to enter the following command into a terminal.
+The styles of this site are in SASS (.scss/.sass) format, in order to change the styles you will need to enter the following command into a terminal.

 If you get an `command not recognised` error, please follow the steps [here](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#using_sass)